Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Vertical Pressure Balance Results

 A notable systematic departure from $\langle P_{\rm tot} \rangle / \langle W_{\rm tot} \rangle \approx 1$ is found within a disk scale height in most panels: near the midplane, the hydrodynamic pressure is systematically below the weight of the overlying gas, as seen in Figure \ref{f:HB_scatter_vs_radius}.
 Examining the approximations made in the balance equation derivation (\S \ref{e:general_Euler}), we identify a few possible contributions to these midplane ``pressure dips.''

 First, $\langle P_{\rm tot} \rangle / \langle W_{\rm tot} \rangle$ will only tend to unity when the momentum source term $\langle \rho S_{z} \rangle \approx 0$.
 In the limit of infinite resolution, the momentum from SNe and stellar winds in our subgrid model would be injected from point sources with zero net linear momentum by construction \citep[][]{2018MNRAS.477.1578H}.
 In practice, the momentum is injected over a set of ${\sim} 32$ neighboring resolution elements.
 In the presence of a vertical gradient in the distribution of momentum sources, the finite injection volume induces a non-zero $\langle \rho S_{z} \rangle$ contribution.
+We expect this effect to be more important at lower resolution and, as we show in Appendix \ref{a:resolution}, we indeed find systematically lower pressure-to-weight ratios in coarser resolution simulations.
 A related effect arises in the subgrid model for radiation pressure, which includes a long-range component \citep[][]{Hopkins2019}.
 The effects of smooth, large-scale radiation supporting the disk against gravity are also not included in $P_{\rm tot}$ because much of the momentum transferred from the radiation field effectively reduces $\vec{g}$ and is not captured by gas motions.
 Simple estimates indicate that the total momentum injected in the ISM by SNe is ${\sim} 5 \times$ the momentum injected by direct radiation pressure \citep[e.g.,][]{Faucher-Giguere2013}.
 Thus, if we do not explicitly account for the momentum deposited in the disk by smooth radiation pressure, the ISM can appear ``under-pressurized'' by ${\sim} 20$\% due to the missing radiation pressure.
 Second, the derivation in \S \ref{e:general_Euler} neglected some correlations between the gas density and velocity fields, e.g. to set $\langle \rho u_{R} u_{z} \rangle = \langle u_{R}\rangle \langle \rho u_{z} \rangle=0$ (Equation (\ref{e:factor_vels})), but these terms can be non-zero in general.

 Finally, we note that we perform our analysis on cosmological zoom-in simulations, in which galaxies are still evolving during the analysis period and in which the galaxies can be perturbed by various time-dependent external forces (e.g., satellite galaxies).
 Thus, the galaxies are not in an exact statistical steady state and we expect larger departures from unity of the pressure ratio than in more idealized studies based on local boxes (or isolated galaxies), which can achieve equilibrium in a more controlled setting.